Section 11 Audit

 - Private and voluntary organisations who are commissioned or contracted to provide services on behalf of the bodies listed above

 The SSCB undertook its first Section 11 self-assessment in 2007.
 Since then the SSCB has continued to monitor progress and implement action plans to address any weaknesses identified.
-The next Section 11 self-assessment will be undertaken in the year 2016/17.

 Why do we carry out Section 11 Audits?